RWA & Private Credit

 Addressing a Real Market Need

-Traditional lending infrastructure does not serve all markets efficiently.
+Traditional lending infrastructure doesn't serve all markets efficiently.
 Small and medium-sized businesses, particularly in emerging markets, often struggle to access affordable credit.
 RWA lending can connect these underserved borrowers with global DeFi capital, potentially at lower costs than traditional alternatives.

 Institutional Relevance

-RWA lending is one of the areas of DeFi that has attracted genuine institutional interest.
-Traditional finance participants — asset managers, family offices, credit funds — can relate to tokenized lending far more readily than to the speculative, recursive yield strategies that characterized early DeFi.
+RWA lending is one area of DeFi that has attracted genuine institutional interest.
+Traditional finance participants can relate to tokenized lending far more readily than the speculative, recursive yield strategies that characterized early DeFi.

 Risks of RWA Lending